DadCooksDinner

 Instructions

-1. Sauté the aromatics: Heat 1 tablespoon of vegetable oil in the pressure cooker pot over medium heat until shimmering.
-Add the onions, garlic, and ½ teaspoon salt to the pressure cooker.
-Sauté the onions and garlic until softened, about 5 minutes.
+1. Sauté the aromatics: Heat 1 tablespoon of vegetable oil in an Instant Pot set to sauté mode-high until shimmering.
+(Use medium heat in a stovetop pressure cooker).
+Add the onions, garlic, and sprinkle with ½ teaspoon of salt.
+Sauté until the onions soften, about 5 minutes.

-2. Toast the spices and cook the beef: Make a hole in the center of the onion mix and add the chili powder, cumin, and oregano.
+2. Toast the spices and cook the beef: Make a hole in the center of the onions and add the chili powder, cumin, and oregano.
 Let sit for 30 seconds, then stir into the onions.
-Add the ground beef and stir to coat with the onions and spices, scraping any browned bits from the bottom of the pot.
-Add the water and cook the beef, stirring often, until the beef just loses its pink color, about 3 minutes.
+Add the ground beef and stir to coat with the onions and spices, scraping any browned bits from the bottom of the pot with a flat-edged wooden spoon.
+Add the water and cook the beef, stirring often and breaking up any clumps of beef, until the beef just loses its pink color, about 3 minutes.

 • Prep Time: 15 minutes